Before tax contributions (salary sacrifice)

 What are before-tax contributions?

 Before-tax (concessional) contributions are contributions added to your super account before your income tax has been deducted.
 These are generally taxed at 15% when added your super account, instead of your marginal income tax rate, which can be as high as 45%.

 This can reduce the tax you pay and give you more money in the long-term.
-Salary sacrifice helps you pay less tax in two ways:
+Salary sacrifice helps you pay less tax in three ways:

 Before-tax salary paid to your super account gets taxed at 15% (unless your combined income and super contributions are more than $250,000, in which case the tax is 30%).
 This compares to any salary you take home which will get taxed at your usual marginal tax rate, which can be as high as 45% (plus Medicare levy).